eclipse-theia/theia-website/src/docs/user_ai.md

 ## Prompt Template and Fragment Locations

-By default, custom prompts, prompt variants, and [prompt fragments](#prompt-fragments) are created and read from global and local directories that can be configured in the settings (Under "AI-Features"=>"Prompt Templates").
+By default, custom prompts, prompt variants, and [prompt fragments](#prompt-fragments) are created and read from user-wide local directories that can be configured in the settings ("AI-Features"=>"Prompt Templates").
 This setting is valid for all projects.
-In addition, the user can configure workspace-specific directories and files (available as prompts and prompt fragments) to introduce project-specific adaptations and additions.
+In addition, users can configure workspace-specific directories and files (available as prompts and prompt fragments) to introduce project-specific adaptations and additions.

 ### Allow project specific prompt locations